ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

     // The template to use to render the cell content for the column
     cellTemplate: ViewTemplate<TableCellState<TCellData>>;

+    // The style to apply to the cellTemplate cellStyles?: ElementStyles;

     // The keys that should be present in TCellData.
     // This array is parallel with the keys returned from `getDataKeys()`. readonly cellDataKeyNames: readonly string[];